mvccdev/flex-template/README.md

 ![](https://img.shields.io/static/v1?label=category&message=template&color=red)

-# Github Template
+# Flex Template

-This template is used to create websites for our internal CMS.
+This template is used to create websites for our Flex CMS.

 [Documentation](doc/toc.md)